 Get chicken breasts from your grocer prepared for scallopini.
 If you can’t find it, go to a grocer that has a butcher inside and ask them to slice the chicken breast thinly horizontally.
 This gives you more bang for your buck with the chicken breasts, from one chicken breast you can make 3 or 4 delicious chicken cordon bleu.
 It makes things so much easier, saves time, saves money,

 Now, that’s not the only thing that cuts back on your time.
 Usually chicken cordon bleu involved dredging.
 I gotta be honest, dredging is not my favorite thing ever only because it gets messy.
 I am not about the messiness because that means I got to clean it up.
-I’d rather be sitting down watching Kitchen Nightmares with my mister than cleaning up.
+I’d rather be sitting down watching Kitchen Nightmares with my hubby than cleaning up.
+I think anyone would rather do anything than clean up a bunch of mess.

 So how easy is this: